 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of a tumor, most do not directly cause cancer.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

-While all osteosarcomas are rare, there are groups of people that are more likely to develop osteosarcoma:
+All osteosarcomas are rare.
+However, some groups of people are more likely to develop osteosarcoma:

-- People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
-Also, higher doses of radiation treatment at a younger age increase the risk.
+People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
+Also, high doses of radiation treatment at a younger age increase the risk.

-- Children with Li-Fraumeni syndrome have a higher risk of sarcoma, brain cancer, breast cancer, leukemia, and adrenal cancer.
-Li-Fraumeni syndrome is a rare disorder of the p53 gene, which is responsible for getting rid of abnormal cells.
+Children with Li-Fraumeni syndrome have a higher risk of sarcoma, brain cancer, breast cancer, leukemia, and adrenal cancer.
+Li-Fraumeni syndrome is a rare disorder of the p53 gene.
+That gene is responsible for getting rid of abnormal cells.

 People with Rothmund-Thomson syndrome are more likely to develop osteosarcoma.
 Rothmund-Thomson syndrome is an uncommon disorder.
 It is characterized by short height, rash, hair loss, and skeletal dysplasia.
 Skeletal dysplasia are noncancerous abnormalities of the bones,

 The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.